 If so, then positive discipline might just be for you!

 Positive discipline is a disciplinary model based largely on the work of Alfred Adler and Rudolf Dreikurs that focuses on the positive aspects of a child’s behavior instead of the negative.
 This model of parenting is based on the fundamental idea that while a child might be behaving badly, the child isn’t inherently bad himself.
 Good behaviors can be modeled, taught, and reinforced through positive interactions with your children.

 Although the positive discipline model has been around since the 1920s, it has gained popularity in recent years, especially as it has gained more traction in schools and in particular, Montessori-style schools.

 Positive discipline is based on five criteria:

-- Discipline invites children to discover their own capability.
+Discipline invites children to discover their own capabilities.